 Verify Upgrades and Updates

-In order to verify that the upgrades are complete, navigate to the System Upgrade page and click Available Upgrades.
+In order to verify that the upgrade communication is successful and completes, navigate to the System Upgrade page and click Available Upgrades.
 If the list of available versions displays, then your setup is complete.

-In order to verify that the updates function correctly, enter the tail command into the CLI and view the updater_logs for errors.
+Next, in order to verify that the updates function correctly, run the CLI command tail and choose the log number associated to updater_logs for your appliance.

-The appliance will send notification alerts when the updates fail.
-Here is an example of the most commonly received:
+The appliance sends notification alerts when the updates fail.
+Here is an example of the most commonly received email notification: